Prof. Martin Warren

-I joined the Quadram Institute in 2019 as a Group Leader in the Gut Microbes and Health programme.
-I am originally from N. Ireland and went to Southampton University where I read Biochemistry as an undergraduate (1981-1984).
+I first joined the Quadram Institute in 2019 as a group leader in the Gut Microbes and Health programme before becoming lead for our Food Innovation in Health programme in 2020.
+In 2022 I was appointed Chief Scientific Officer for the Quadram Institute.
+I am originally from Northern Ireland and went to Southampton University where I read Biochemistry as an undergraduate (1981-1984).
 I stayed on in the Biochemistry Department to do a PhD with Professor Peter Shoolingin-Jordan, which initiated my interest in the genetics and biochemistry of tetrapyrrole biosynthesis.

 After completing my PhD studies, I moved in 1989 to Texas A & M University, where I worked as a research associate with Professor Ian Scott FRS on vitamin B12 biosynthesis.
 In 1991 I took up a lecturing position in the School of Biological Sciences at Queen Mary, University of London, where I stayed until 1995 when I moved to a Senior Lecturer position at the Institute of Ophthalmology, University College London.
 I was promoted to Reader of Biochemistry in 1998 but then moved back to the School of Biological Sciences at Queen Mary in 1999 to take up a Personal Chair.
 In 2005 I moved to the University of Kent, where I am Professor of Biochemistry.
 In 2007 I was awarded a BBSRC Professorial Fellowship to work on the bioengineering of complex metabolic pathways and in 2018 I was fortunate to gain a Royal Society Industrial Fellowship to work with Mologic on a rapid nutrient diagnostic assay system.